AMoir117/daily-quest/README.md

-This is a todo app gamer brainrotified, made it in a day with cursor+claude.
+This is a todo app with suprisingly good productivity visualizations designed for gamer brainrot.
 I plan to use this daily to track my productivity.

 ## UI Example